-- 73. Discussions with Members have taken place since the consideration of the MTFA, to produce a set of proposals that will achieve a balanced budget.
+73. Discussions with Members have taken place since the consideration of the MTFA, to produce a set of proposals that will achieve a balanced budget.
 The proposals set out in this report form the basis of a balanced budget and a recommendation to Council on 3rd March 2021.
 The total amount of Portfolio savings are £14.9m.
-If any of these proposals were not to be approved by Council then alternative compensating savings would need to be identified and recommended to Council. - 74.
-The graphs below display the level of savings by portfolio but also by category.
+If any of these proposals were not to be approved by Council then alternative compensating savings would need to be identified and recommended to Council.